GlennPacker/simple-naughts-and-crosses/README.md

-# Simple GNaughts and Crosses
+# Simple Naughts and Crosses